 I also like the powerful motor ProForm put on this model.

-Overall, I think the Pro 2000 is a wonderful home treadmill with a lot to offer- I’d even go as far as saying it’s one of the best treadmills of the year.
+Overall though, I think the Pro 2000 is a wonderful home treadmill with a lot to offer- I’d even go as far as saying it’s one of the better treadmills in its price range.